karimz1/imgcompress/ReadMe.md

 ## ❓ Why imgcompress?

-Ever been frustrated juggling multiple tools just to convert or compress images?
+Tired of **uploading sensitive images to cloud services**?
+Frustrated by **per-image pricing** on tools like TinyPNG?
+Need to **batch-process thousands of HEIC files** without expensive software?

-**Me too**.
-I’m **Karim Zouine**, and I built imgcompress as a simple, unified tool for:
+**imgcompress solves this.** I'm **Karim Zouine**, and I built this as a **zero-cost, privacy-first alternative** to cloud-based image tools.

-- compression
-- conversion
-- resizing
-- batch processing

-All locally, via Docker — for complete privacy.
+**What makes it different:**
+- **No cloud uploads**: Your images stay on your hardware.
+Critical for NDAs, medical imagery, or personal photos.
+- **No usage limits**: Process 10 images or 10 million.
+No subscriptions, no API quotas.
+- **All-in-one**: Compression, conversion (HEIC→JPG, PNG→WebP, PDF→images), resizing, and AI background removal in a single tool.
+- **Production-ready**: Multi-core processing, CLI automation, Docker isolation, and cross-platform support (ARM64/AMD64).

 ___

-### ✨ Feature Overview
+## ✨ Core Features

-📱 Instant HEIC → Anything: Convert HEIC/HEIF to JPG, PNG, ICO, and more.
+### 📱 HEIC/HEIF to JPG Converter
+Instantly convert Apple HEIC/HEIF images to JPG, PNG or any supported format.
+No more compatibility issues when sharing iPhone photos.

+### 🤖 AI-Powered Background Removal
+Remove image backgrounds using local AI models (powered by rembg).
+Runs 100% offline: no API calls, no external services, complete privacy.

+### 📰 PDF to Image Converter
-📰 PDF ingestion: Upload PDFs and automatically rasterize every page before compressing or converting.
+Upload multi-page PDFs and automatically extract/rasterize every page as individual images.
+Perfect for document processing workflows.

+### 🖼️ Universal Image Conversion
-🖼️ Universal convert + resize: Supports HEIC, JPG, JPEG, PNG, PSD, TIFF, EPS, ICO, WebP, GIF, PDF and more.
+Supports 70+ formats: HEIC, JPG, PNG, PSD, TIFF, EPS, ICO, WebP, GIF, BMP, and more.
+One tool for all conversion needs.

+### ⚙️ Granular Quality Control
-⚙️ Full control: Set JPEG quality, PNG lossless mode, target width, and more.
+Set JPEG quality (1-100), enable PNG lossless mode, specify target dimensions, and fine-tune output settings.

-🚀 Multi-core batch processing: Automatically uses all CPU cores.

-🛠️ Automation-ready CLI: Perfect for scripts, CI/CD, cronjobs.

-🔄 Machine-friendly logs: Use --json-output for automation & dashboards.

-📦 Runs everywhere: Linux, macOS, Windows (WSL2), ARM64, AMD64.
+### 🚀 Multi-Core Batch Processing
+Automatically utilizes all CPU cores for parallel processing.
+Compress thousands of images in minutes, not hours.

+### 🛠️ CLI Automation for CI/CD
+Scriptable command-line interface with `--json-output` for logs.
+Integrate into build pipelines, cronjobs, or automated workflows.

+### 📦 Cross-Platform Docker Image
+Runs on Linux (x86-64, ARM64), macOS (Intel/Apple Silicon), Windows (WSL2), Raspberry Pi 4+, and AWS Graviton.

+___

+## 💼 Common Use Cases

+### For Photographers
+- **Batch compress wedding photos**: Reduce file sizes by 70% without visible quality loss before client delivery.
+- **Convert RAW to Web formats**: Process thousands of images for portfolio websites or online galleries.
+- **HEIC compatibility**: Convert iPhone photos to JPG for universal client compatibility.

+### For Developers
+- **Optimize web assets**: Compress images for faster page loads and better Core Web Vitals scores.
+- **CI/CD integration**: Automate image optimization in build pipelines using the CLI.
+- **Thumbnail generation**: Batch-resize product images for e-commerce platforms.

+### For Privacy-Conscious Users
+- **Process sensitive documents**: Compress legal, medical, or confidential images without cloud uploads.
+- **Family photo management**: Organize and optimize personal galleries on your NAS or home server.
+- **Offline workflows**: Run completely air-gapped for maximum data security.

+### For Enterprises
+- **GDPR/HIPAA compliance**: Keep image processing on-premises to meet regulatory requirements.
+- **Cost optimization**: Eliminate per-image fees from cloud services.
+Process unlimited images on your own infrastructure.
+- **Custom workflows**: Deploy on internal infrastructure with full control over processing logic.

 ____

 ## **🔖 Choosing Your Version**